gl-vis/gl-axes3d/README.md

 * `tickEnable` a boolean value (or array of boolean values) which selects whether the tick text is drawn.
 Default `true`
 * `tickFont` a string (or array of strings) encoding the font style for the tick text.
 Default `'sans-serif'`
-* `tickSize` the size of the font text in world coordinates.
+* `tickSize` the size of the font text in pixel coordinates.
 Default is computed from tick spacing.
 * `tickAngle` a number (or array of numbers) encoding the angle of the tick text with the vertical axis in radians.
 Default `0`
 * `tickColor` a color (or array of colors) indicating the color of the text for each tick axis.
 Default `[0,0,0]`
 * `tickPad` a number (or array of numbers) encoding the world coordinate offset of the tick labels from tick marks.
 Default `1`